GSA-TTS/terraform-cloudgov/README.md

         # [...]
         depends_on = [
-          module.a_service    # modulce creates service "a_service" first
+          module.a_service    # module creates service "a_service" first
         ]
       }
       ```